vmarangozova/starter-hugo-academic/content/project/ids/index.md

 ---
 title: Introduction to Distributed Systems
 summary: M1 Informatique, M1 MOSIG, UFR IM2AG, UGA
+This couarse is about ...
+Trying a summary on multiple lines
 # tags:
 # - Deep Learning
 # date: "2016-04-27T00:00:00Z"